-'''

 blt_add_sphinx_target(sphinx_target_name)

-'''

-Creates a build target for invoking sphinx to generate docs.
+Creates a build target for invoking Sphinx to generate docs.
 Expects to find a conf.py or conf.py.in in the directory the macro is called in.
+Requires that a CMake variable named SPHINX_EXECUTABLE contains the path to the sphinx-build executable.

-If conf.py is found, it is directly used as input to sphinx.
+If conf.py is found, it is directly used as input to Sphinx.

-If conf.py.in is found, this macro uses CMake's configure_file() command to generate a conf.py, which is then used as input to sphinx.
+If conf.py.in is found, this macro uses CMake's configure_file() command to generate a conf.py, which is then used as input to Sphinx.